mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 }
 ```

-This is the final definition of a new `Port` custom type.
+This completes the definition of a new `Port` custom type.

 ```ts showLineNumbers
 type Port = model.Infer<typeof Port>